-Refer section 4.4 Signs

-- (a) The LEP includes provisions relating to active street frontages.
-All premises on the ground level of a building facing the street are used for the purposes of business premises or retail premises. - (b) All premises on the ground level of a building facing the street shall be comprised of windows and doors to encourage the interaction between pedestrians and the retail space - (c) Building facades shall be articulated by use of colour, arrangement of elements or by varying materials - (d) Consider elements within established heritage buildings and how its application may be applied to new development - (e) Consider the pattern of built form, scale, use of verandahs, fenestration, colour and materials. - (f) Design of new development should seek to be sympathetic to heritage items not reproduce them. - (g) Plans must include details of all external infrastructure (air conditioning ducts, plant rooms) and how it will be screen from view form a public road. - (h) Development on a corner must include architectural features to address both frontages. - (i) Where the development will adjoin the residential, village and mixed use zones, sufficient setbacks in the form of landscape buffers and access ways should be incorporated.

-Scale form and height

-- (a) The LEP controls the height of buildings to a maximum of 8.5m - (b) Consistent with the existing heritage character of the town centres of Gulgong, Mudgee and Rylstone. - (c) Gulgong has a building height limit to a maximum of 5m

-Mortimer & Church Street Mudgee

-- (a) Development fronting Mortimer and Church Streets in Mudgee should enhance and maintain the streetscape established in Church Street between Market and Mortimer Streets by encouraging a coherent double storey pattern of development adopting zero front and side property setbacks. - (b) Where possible the use elements that emphasis the horizontal form of development established in the Town Centre, for example through the use of verandas. - (c) Any new development should provide for a visual treatment to minimise visual bulk and maintain established pattern of building frontage widths, by providing variance particularly on upper floor levels, every 20-25m.
+Building (a) No minimum front setbacks apply.
+Setbacks (b) Side and rear must comply with Building Code of Australia (BCA) Signage Refe r section 4.4 Signs Design (a) The LEP includes provisions relating to active street frontages.
+All premises on the ground level of a building facing the street are used for the purposes of business premises or retail premises. (b) All premises on the ground level of a building facing the street shall be comprised of windows and doors to encourage the interaction between pedestrians and the retail space (c) Building facades shall be articulated by use of colour, arrangement of elements or by varying materials (d) Consider elements within established heritage buildings and how its application may be applied to new development (e) Consider the pattern of built form, scale, use of verandahs, fenestration, colour and materials. (f) Design of new development should seek to be sympathetic to heritage items not reproduce them. (g) Plans must include details of all external infrastructure (air conditioning ducts, plant rooms) and how it will be screen from view form a public road. (h) Development on a corner must include architectural features to address both frontages. (i) Where the development will adjoin the residential, village and mixed use zones, sufficient setbacks in the form of landscape buffers and access ways should be incorporated.
+Scale form and height (a) T he LEP controls the height of buildings to a maximum of 8.5m • • Consistent with the existing heritage character of the town centres of Gulgong, Mudgee and Rylstone. (c) (Sulgong has a building height limit to a maximum of 5m Mortimer & Church Street Mudgee (a) Development fronting Mortimer and Church Streets in Mudgee should enhance and maintain the streetscape established in Church Street between Market and Mortimer Streets by encouraging a coherent double storey pattern of development adopting zero front and side property setbacks. (b) Where possible the use elements that emphasis the horizontal form of development established in the Town Centre, for example through the use of verandas. (c) Any new development should provide for a visual treatment to minimise visual bulk and maintain established pattern of building frontage widths, by providing variance particularly on upper floor levels, every 20-25m.
 Variance may be provided through change in building materials, fenestration, or changes in parapet height etc.